sbaack/github-scraper/README.md

 # GitHub scraper

-This repo contains a GitHub scraper I wrote for my research project on civic hacking.
-At the moment it is very much focused on *organizations* and their members, i.e. it only takes a list or organizations as its input, not normal user accounts.
+This tool focuses on scraping information from _[organizational Github accounts](https://developer.github.com/v3/orgs/)_, which means that it only takes a list or organizations as input, not normal user accounts.
 It generates CSV spreadsheets or [GEXF](http://gexf.net/format/) files to be used in network analysis software like [Gephi](https://gephi.github.io/).
-I tested it with Python 2.7.10 and 3.5.0, but I recommend using Python 3.

-The scraper can do the following:
+The scraper offers the following options:

-1. Get a list of the organizations' repositories (CSV).
+1. Scrape the organizations' repositories (CSV).
-2. Get all contributors of the organizations' repositories as a spreadsheet and as a directed graph (CSV and GEXF).
+2. Scrape contributors of the organizations' repositories and return results as a spreadsheet and a directed graph (CSV and GEXF).
-3. Get a list of the repositories of all the members of the organizations (CSV).
+3. Scrape all repositories owned by the members of the organizations (CSV).
-4. Get information for each member of the organizations (CSV).
+4. Scrape information about each member of the organizations (CSV).
-5. Get a list of all the repositories starred by the members of the organizations (CSV).
+5. Scrape all repositories starred by the members of the organizations (CSV).
-6. Generate a 'full' follower network.
-This will take all the members of the organizations and collect all their followers and all the users they are following.
-Will create a directed graph (GEXF).
-7. Generate a 'narrow' follower network.
-Works like 6 but only collects connections between the members of the organizations scraped by the user (GEXF).
+6. Scrape followers and followings of the organizations' member (i.e. people who follow them as well as people they are following) and generated a network (directed graph).
+Creates a full and a narrow network, the latter only shows how scraped organizations are networked among each other (two GEXF files).
-8. Generate a directed graph illustrating the membership structures (GEXF).
+7. Scrape all organizational memberships to graph membership structures (GEXF).

+I originally wrote this scraper in 2015 for my dissertation about civic tech and data journalism.
+You can find the data I scraped and my analysis [here](https://sbaack.com/blog/scraping-the-global-civic-tech-community-on-github-part-2.html).
+If you're interested, my final dissertation is available [here](http://hdl.handle.net/11370/4c94668a-c25c-43cb-9b36-5d54e3ff3c2e).

 ## How to use

+1. Clone this repository: `clone https://github.com/sbaack/github-scraper`
+2. Install necessary dependencies (preferably in a [virtual environment](https://docs.python.org/3/tutorial/venv.html)): `pip install -r requirements.txt`.
+A `requirements.in` file for [pip-tools](https://github.com/jazzband/pip-tools) is also provided.
-1. Open `config.json` and add your GitHub user name and your [personal access token](https://github.com/settings/tokens) to access the GitHub API.
+3. Open `config.json` and add your GitHub user name and your [personal access token](https://github.com/settings/tokens) to access the GitHub API.
-2. Open `organizations.txt` and add the user account names of the organizations you want to scrape -- one organization per line!
+4. Open `organizations.txt` and add the user account names of the organizations you want to scrape -- one organization per line.
 For example, if you want to scrape [mySociety](https://github.com/mysociety), [Open Knowledge](https://github.com/okfn), and [Ushahidi](https://github.com/ushahidi), your list will look like this:

 ```
 mysociety